Esmail-ibraheem/nanograd/README.md

   Implement GPT and llama [models](#models-implementation) from the ground up using Pytorch, offering full transparency and flexibility.

-- **`Neural Network engine for scalar:`** implementing the mathematical operations like Pytorch from addition to matric multiplication or (matmul), implementing the relu, and sigmoid activation functions, training a simple neural network architecture (feedforward).
+- **`Neural Network engine for scalar:`**
+  Implementing mathematical operations similar to PyTorch, from addition to matrix multiplication (matmul), including ReLU and sigmoid activation functions, and training a simple feedforward neural network architecture

 - **`Custom Tokenization:`**
   Implement a Byte Pair Encoding (BPE) tokenizer from scratch, tailored for the specific needs of your model and dataset.

 - **`Command-Line Interface:`**
-  Providing a command line interface (CLI) to ease access to built-in models without writing a single code, means for programmers, or even normal users (:.
+  Providing a command line interface (CLI) to easily access built-in models without writing any code, making it accessible for both programmers and regular users (:.